fboglind/lis070-su-admin-project/README.md

 ## Data

 The full dataset consists of course descriptions from Stockholm University's Ladok system with UO classification labels and percentage distributions.
-Due to data sharing restrictions, only a 50-course sample is included in this repository.
+A 50-course sample is included in this repository.

 ### Disciplinary Domains (Utbildningsområden)